-As previously discussed in this Proxy Statement, the Company has a classified Board currently consisting of one Class I director (Olivia W. Elliott), two Class II directors (Zenon S. Nie and Michael Benstock) and two Class III directors (Donald Ratajczak and Patricia Stensrud).
+The Board is currently composed of five members.
+The Company has a classified Board currently consisting of one Class I director (Olivia W. Elliott), two Class II directors (Zenon S. Nie and Michael Benstock) and two Class III directors (Donald Ratajczak and Patricia Stensrud).
 At each annual meeting of stockholders, directors are elected to the Board to serve until the third ensuing annual meeting of stockholders and until their successors are elected and qualified or until their earlier death, resignation or removal from office.